souredoutlook/lighthouse-web-notes/Week_1/Day_5/methodsAndRecursion.md

 * `number <= 12` is called the recursive case
 * `number > 12` is refered to as a base case.
 When a base case is true the function will no longer call itself.

+## Definition of Recusrion from Khan Academy

+Here is the basic idea behind recursive algorithms:

+    To solve a problem, solve a subproblem that is a smaller instance of the same problem, and then use the solution to that smaller instance to solve the original problem.